 Successful project managers have a common trait – they identify and manage risks.
 Let's look at seven tools and techniques to identify project risks.

 Often project managers start with a splash.
 They get the team together, identify lots of risks, and enter them into an Excel spreadsheet.
 However, the risks are never discussed again.

 The risk exposure is greatest at the beginning of projects.
 The uncertainty is high because there is less information in the beginning of projects.
 Wise project managers start identifying risks early in their projects.
-Capture these risks in your project charter.
+Additionally, capture these risks in your project charter.

 Want to know how to improve your risk identification?
 Identify risks: